Buzz Lightyear of Star Command (video game): Reception

 The Dreamcast and PlayStation versions received "mixed or average reviews" according to Metacritic, and were criticized for the camera perspective, with GamePro writing that it "swoops around like a roller coaster gone mad".
 Some reviewers criticized the inclusion of clips from the television series, stating that they had little relevance to the game's story and levels.
 Some critics also believed that Buzz's dialogue was lacking the character's bravado and wit from the Toy Story films, and others stated that the game would appeal primarily to younger children.

 Kristian Brogger of Game Informer reviewed the PlayStation version and was critical of its graphics and gameplay.
 Adam Cleveland of IGN praised the PlayStation version for its graphics and the inclusion of Bobcat Goldthwait as a voice actor, but he criticized the "forgettable" music.
 Cleveland called the racing portions "downright pointless" and considered the game's genre difficult to pinpoint "because it tries to paste itself together with elements from other games".
 Cleveland also questioned why each boss enemy cannot be harmed until the end of the race, and stated that he was not very satisfied with the game.
 Official U.S. PlayStation Magazine considered the game a "muddy mix of platformer, shooter and arcade racer" that "doesn't quite work", largely due to the controls, particularly the lack of a lock-on aiming feature.
 The magazine also considered the levels to be uninspired.

 Reviewing the Dreamcast version, Jon Thompson of AllGame found the game's concept to be repetitive, but stated that the sound and music were good.
 In comparison to the PlayStation version, Electronic Gaming Monthly believed that the Dreamcast version was graphically superior, especially its frame rate, while Miguel Lopez of GameSpot believed that the PlayStation version had a superior frame rate.
 GamePro also praised the PlayStation version's frame rate, and its cartoon-style graphics, but was critical of enemies that respawn "very quickly".
 Tom Bramwell of Eurogamer mentioned graphical issues with the Dreamcast version and stated that its only redeeming feature was its array of power-ups.

 Michael J. Steinhart of PC Magazine praised the Windows version for its "crisp graphics and smooth, absorbing action".
-IGN's Marc Nix criticized the Game Boy Color version for its graphics and poor weapon arsenal.
+IGNs Marc Nix criticized the Game Boy Color version for its graphics and poor weapon arsenal.
 Nix was disappointed by the inability to perform hoverboard tricks as in the home game console versions, and was critical of the controls, writing that Buzz moves too heavily.
 Nix noted that it was possible for the player to pass up the villain being chased, resulting in the player having to wait at the end of the course for the villain to arrive in order to apprehend them, as they cannot be stopped prior to the end of the course; Nix considered this concept "pretty silly".